Washington County, Georgia

 Washington County is a county located in the U.S. state of Georgia.
 As of the 2020 census, the population was 19,988.
 The county seat is Sandersville.
 The county was established on February 25, 1784.
-It was named for Revolutionary War general (and afterward President of the United States) George Washington.
+It was named for Revolutionary War general and President of the United States George Washington.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 684 sqmi, of which 678 sqmi is land and 5.9 sqmi (0.9%) is water.

 The western portion of Washington County, west of a north-to-south line running through Sandersville, is located in the Lower Oconee River sub-basin of the Altamaha River basin.
 The northeastern portion of the county, north of Riddleville, is located in the Upper Ogeechee River sub-basin of the Ogeechee River basin, while the southeastern portion, centered on Harrison, is located in the Ohoopee River sub-basin of the Altamaha River basin.